leto/mastering_komodo_dpow/mastering_komodo_dpow.md

 difference.
 Being pre-Segwit means using the 0.11.x header file as a starting point, and post-Segwit can use 0.15 header file.

+## Integrating a CryptoNote/Monero fork

+There is recent work in this area by BLUR, see this repo for details: https://github.com/blur-network/dpow-blur

 ## Integrating a non-Bitcoin-derived coin

 It will be most likely be challenging to integrate a coin not derived from